jpquinto/learn-mathcs/docs/csp/big-o/examples.md

 - Therefore, the overall time complexity of Dijkstra's algorithm depends on the implementation of the priority queue.
 With a binary heap-based priority queue, the time complexity is $O((|V| + |E|) \log |V|)$, where $|V|$ is the number of vertices and $|E|$ is the number of edges in the graph.

 This time complexity indicates that Dijkstra's algorithm is efficient for sparse graphs (where $|E|$ is much smaller than $|V|^2$), as the priority queue operations dominate the time complexity.
 However, for dense graphs, other algorithms such as **Bellman-Ford** may be more suitable, but we'll talk about that later.

+## Note

+Just because an algorithm is, say, $O(\log n)$, DOES NOT mean it will ALWAYS run faster than an $O(n)$ algorithm.
+Remember that Big O provides an **upper bound**.

+For example, let's say the $O(n)$ is a linear search on an array.
+This algorithm could run in 1 operation, if the item it is searching for is the first element in the array.
+Meawhile, say the $O(\log n)$ algorithm is binary search.
+This algorithm could takes $\log n$ operations in the worst case.

+With this being said, it is still important to be able to determine the worst case scenarios for any algorithms.
+And furthermore, the best and average cases.
+We'll go over that next.